ckozler/pam_ssh_limit_ip/README.md

 # pam_ssh_limit_ip

-Limit user logins by IP using pam_exec module
+Dynamically limit user logins by IP using pam_exec module.
+Effectively pinning a user to an IP until they are fully disconnected

 # What this is